 by The Chocolate Dictionary

-Chocolates kept for so long that although no longer edible – philosophical question: how is it possible to keep chocolates this long? – they are still interesting for their historical or sentimental value.
-There’s the example of the box of chocolates presented to Scottish schoolgirl Martha Greig in August 1902, to mark the Coronation of King Edward VII.
-Martha mustered the (almost superhuman) willpower to avoid eating the chocs and kept them as a souvenir until she got married and had a family of her own.
-She handed the box down to her daughter, who in turn later gave it to her own daughter, who in turn handed the chocolates into the care of the St Andrews Preservation Trust, in Scotland, where they reside today.
+Chocolates kept for so long that although no longer edible – philosophical question: how is it possible to keep chocolates this long? – they’re still worth keeping for another reason.
+Perhaps they have some historical or sentimental value.
+There’s the example of the chocolates presented to Scottish schoolgirl Martha Greig in August 1902, to mark the Coronation of King Edward VII.
+Martha summoned superhuman willpower to resist eating the chocs so she could keep them as a souvenir until she got married and had a family of her own.
+She did get married and have a family, and later handed the box down to her daughter, who in turn later gave it to her own daughter, who in turn handed it into the care of Scotland’s St Andrews Preservation Trust, where the box resides today.